SFTtech/openage-data/doc/styleguide.md

 ## Music

-* We might prefer a soundtrack that is close to the original tunes (e.g. medieval themed songs) but you can do everything you want.
+* We may prefer a soundtrack that is close to the original tunes (e.g. medieval themed songs) but you can do everything you want.
-* If you would like to sing something, go for it.
+* If you would like to sing something, go for it!
 It might not end up as the ingame soundtrack but we will find a use for it.
 * Please don't plagiarize other people's work.

 ## Interface